Restore Passwords To Recover Admin User Rights in Jira Server and Data Center

 7. Stop your Jira node.

-8. Remove the -Datlassian.recovery.password parameter.
+8. Remove the -Datlassian.recovery.password parameter to exit recovery mode.

 9. Start your Jira again normally.